Impact at KTH

 - Increase the appeal for KTH's students and employees.

 KTH has been working with impact as a term since 2012.
-That same year, KTH performed the research evaluation RAE2012 in which sections on impact and engagement were included.
-In 2019-2022, KTH is conducting a new RAE in which impact continues to have an important role.
+That same year, KTH performed the research evaluation RAE2012, in which sections on impact and engagement were included.
+KTH has recently concluded another evaluation (RAE2021) in which impact played a significant and vital part.

-Since 2013, there has been several projects to increase knowledge and systematics in order to display KTH's effects on society.
-As of 2015, the role Impact leader has been active at KTH's schools to coordinate the local work with impact at their respective schools.
+Since 2013, several initiatives have been to increase knowledge and systematics to display KTH's effects on society.
+In 2015, KTH instated the role of impact leader.
+The impact leaders coordinate the local work with impact at their respective schools.

-KTH's work with impact is coordinated by Johan Blaus , whereas the overall responsibility lies with the project steering group.
-It consists of:
+KTH's work with impact is coordinated by Johan Blaus:

-Each of KTH's five school has at least one impact leader.
+Each of KTH's five schools has at least one impact leader.
 The impact leader is responsible for the strategic work at his or her school.
-Each school also have at least one school communicators connected to the project.
+Each school also have at least one school communicator connected to the area.